Hunter Industrial Medicine

 Sandra began her career in fulltime occupational medicine in 1997 after earlier work in accident and emergency, general practice and cardiac assessment.
 Sandra has experience in a variety of occupational settings including heavy industry and office based environments in both the public and private sectors and has more recently been extensively involved in defence force recruitment.
 Sandra’s focus is on providing high quality, practical advice to clients.
 Sandra is a nominated medical adviser NMA under the Queensland Coal Mine Workers Health Scheme.
 Sandra is particularly interested in occupational health surveillance and research and has worked on a number of important research projects including projects with the University of Newcastle.
 Sandra has also been appointed a NSW Director of Training for the Australasian Faculty of Occupational and Environmental Medicine.

 BMedSc, MBBS, Grad Dip OccEnvHealth (Monash)

 Philip is a Belgian and Australian trained medical practitioner.
 He began his medical career as a General Practitioner in Brussels, Belgium in 1994 before moving to Australia in 1999.
 After several years of hospital practice In Australia, Philip moved to the private sector and has been working in various occupational health settings for Australian corporate and government agencies.
 Philip has experience and skills in a variety of occupational health settings including WorkCover injury management, health surveillance, fitness for duty, Seafarers assessment (AMSA, Norwegian and Danish ships), occupational and recreational dive medicals ( MOUM-RAN), mining and rail medicals, Q-fever and travel medicine for onshore and offshore deployments.
-Philip has special interests in transport, the health industry and general preventive medicine.
+Philip is also a NMA under the Queensland Coal Mine Workers Health Scheme and he has special interests in transport, the health industry and general preventive medicine.

 RN BNurs Dip Health Sci (Nurs)